TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Create the proper input tags for your user's fields (email, username and password).
 Use the proper password input for "password".
 Be sure to specify the `name` attribute for these inputs.
 Make label tags which correspond to each field.

-1. CSRF Safety:
-From Rails 7, Turbo is enabled by default in new apps.
+1. For CSRF safety with Rails 7, Turbo is enabled by default in new apps.
 Turbo intercepts form submission and makes a partial XHR request instead of a standard HTTP request with full page reload.
-To get a better grasp of Rails protection against [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery), let's take a small detour and disable Turbo for this form by setting the data attribute `data-turbo=false`.
+To get a better grasp of Rails protection against [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery), let's take a short detour and disable Turbo for this form by setting the data attribute `data-turbo=false`.
 In the dev tools network tab, compare the request type with and without the `data-turbo=false` attribute to confirm it works as expected.

 1. Submit your form and view the server output.
 The request should be intercepted before reaching your controller and the server will throw a CSRF error `ActionController::InvalidAuthenticityToken  (Can't verify CSRF token authenticity.)`.